p.sample {asymmetry.measures} | R Documentation |

 where

-is the location parameter andp_2
+is the location parameter and

-the scale parameter.fnorm: The half normal distribution is implemented as
+fnorm: The half normal distribution is implemented as

 where

-.normmixt: The normal mixture distribution is implemented as
+normmixt: The normal mixture distribution is implemented as

 where

-is a mixture component(scalar) andp_2
+is a mixture component(scalar) and

-.skewnorm: The skew normal distribution is implemented as
+skewnorm: The skew normal distribution is implemented as

 where